manelmourelo/Quest-Boss-Balancing-Design/README.md

 This following design tips are taken from the article 7 Essential Ingredients for an Unforgettable Boss Battle.
 You can find it in the webpage [mentalblockgaming](http://mentalblockgaming.com/blog/game-design/boss-fights/).
 Even thought the tips are from the page I’ll explain them with my own words.

+-	**Constant threat:** The boss must keep the player under tension due to the danger it supposes.
+This is very important to make the boss feel challenging.

+-	**Puzzle:** A boss fight is like a puzzle.
+This is because it should be difficult and have special mechanics.
+The player must find the way to beat the boss using their brains and not going just for strength.
+The reason to it is that if the boss can be killed just with strength it can feel boring for the players.

+-	**Mastery:** This means that the player should have knowledge of the games mechanics to defeat a boss.
+This is accomplished making a boss that requires the player to use a variety of things he has learned during the game.

+-	**Believability:** The player must believe the information he can obtain of the boss.
+This means that if the boss has any weakness it must be something the player must believe.
+For example, let’s take a giant golem.
+The golem is made of rocks, but it has a point where it is weak.
+If the weak point is a place in his body where it has a crack it is easy to believe, but if it is in part of his body that seems like the rest of the body the player won’t believe it is a weak point and he won’t try to attack at this part of the golem’s body.

+-	**Learning curve:** The boss must have a learning curve.
+This means that the boss should let the player adapt to him, so he can learn about the boss.
+This is accomplished by not letting the boss use all his abilities at the beginning of the fight, it must use them progressively during the fight.
+At a latest stage of the fight it can use all the abilities, cause the player must know already about them and how to counter it.

+-	**Phases:** It’s important that the boss has different stages during the fight.
+The reason is that a boss with different phases feels less plain and if it’s well designed and balanced it will be funnier for the player, a part of being more satisfactory for the player.

+-	**Aesthetics:** It refers at how the boss looks like.
+But not only the appearance, it also refers of the environment where the battle took place, and the sound.
+Think about fighting a king.
+The fight would be better in a castle than in the middle of the desert.
+The sound should also change respect the rest of the game.
+All of this is to make the boss fight more immersive.